hm-lang/core/proposals/intro.md

 TODO: discussion on how it needs to be clear what function overload is being redefined.

-## optional unnamed arguments and nullable functions
+## nullable functions

-Since a nullable variable is defined with `someType?` (or `someType|null` to be explicit), we can use `SomeType?` as the unnamed version of this variable.
-The question mark `?` will be parsed here as part of the variable name.

 TODO: more discussion, how this works in grammar, also how to do optional functions

+## no nullable arguments

-TODO: do we even want to allow optional arguments?  maybe do overloads instead and require all arguments to be non-null.
+TODO: ensure there are no optional arguments; instead do overloads and require all arguments to be non-null.

-TODO: figure out if want option A or B.  Here is A:
-When you call a function whose arguments are non-null with a variable that is null, we actually choose the overload that doesn't include that argument, rather than specify a default.
+When you call a function with an argument that is null, we actually choose the overload that doesn't include that argument, rather than specify a default.
+TODO: check if this breaks class instantiation assumptions.
+TODO: check if this breaks default-arguments.

+For example:

 ```
 someFunctionCall(): dbl